kudashevs/fact-checker/README.md

-# A cats fact app
+# A fact checking application

 This is an example app for my presentation "Mocks aren’t Stubs.
 What are test doubles and how do we use them?"